Students who enjoy Maths can stay on in the Sixth Form to study AS and A-level Maths.

 The A-level course consists of six modules (four Pure modules and any two from Mechanics, Statistics or Decision Maths).
 Students study three modules in Year 12 and three modules in Year 13.
 Exceptional students are also encouraged to take Further Mathematics at A level for which a grade A/A* in GCSE Maths is essential.

-All students are encouraged to take part in the Mathematical Challenges and we aim to stimulate their interest with a variety of talks and lectures, both inside and outside the College.
-Revision days are organised each year at UCL and Imperial College London.
+All students are encouraged to take part in the Mathematical Challenges and we aim to stimulate their interest with a variety of talks and lectures, both inside and outside the School.
+Revision days are organised each year at UCL and Imperial School London.

 All of our A-level courses follow the Edexcel Specification.